 Wanna make some money from your blog?
 Well, yeah! rewardStyle is a platform that helps influencers monetize their content across their social channels.
 With rewardStyle’s LIKEtoKNOW.it mobile publishing app, creators can maximize their monetization strategies by creating shoppable Instagram photos.
 Because rewardStyle is an invitation-only monetization platform for premium style publishers, the platform can be very selective about who they allow into their network.
 It’s worth the shot though.

 I use both Skimlinks and rewardStyle to monetize my blog.
 Skimlinks is a content monetization platform for publishers with a focus on in-text advertising.
 With Skimlinks you get rewarded for all sales and some clicks you drive.
 In addition, Skimlinks allows you to automatically turn product links into trackable links with the click of a button.
-With this feature you can easily monetize old blog posts without having to edit each one of them (how cool!).
+With this feature, you can easily monetize old blog posts without having to edit each one of them (how cool!).

 Google AdSense is a free and simple website monetization program owned by Google that allows all publishers in the network earn some money by serving targeted ads on your website.
 You can earn revenue on clicks or impressions.
 Google Adsense is definitely a simple way to earn a passive income for small or large blogs/websites.

 ShareASale is an affiliate marketing network that services affiliates.
-Affiliates can use to find products to promote on their blogs and websites, and earn commission for referrals on those product or service sales.
+Affiliates can use to find products to promote on their blogs and websites and earn a commission for referrals on those product or service sales.
 As an affiliate, you can choose from several thousand programs (aka merchants) to work with and then decide how best to promote these merchants.
 As a fashion blogger, some of the merchants on ShareASale that I really like are Lulu*s, Modcloth, GoJane, Le Tote, and Stella & Dot.

 Sponsored post, also known as promoted post is a paid post that you publish on your blog and social network to draw exposure and/or sales for the sponsor (or company).
 You get paid a pre-negotiated amount by following the guidelines requested by the sponsor.
 There are several programs that connect influencers with sponsors.
-A few of my favorite are Linqia, Social Fabric by Collective Bias, Clever Girls, Pollinate Media, and BlogHer.
+A few of my favorites are Linqia, Social Fabric by Collective Bias, Clever Girls, Pollinate Media, and BlogHer.
 Check out the post below for specifics on these programs.

-BLOG DESIGN & HOSTING
+HOSTING & BLOG DESIGN

-You’re going to need a nice responsive theme when you setup your WordPress blog.
+You’re going to need a nice responsive theme when you set up your WordPress blog.
 I bought my blog theme on Etsy.
 You can also go all out and purchase one of the supercharged themes from Studio Press that is built on the Genesis Framework.
-Studio Press is probably the most well-known companies for creating reliable blog templates and you’re guaranteed that your template is not going to fall apart when there is a new WordPress update.
+Studio Press is probably the most well-known company for creating reliable blog templates and you’re guaranteed that your template is not going to fall apart when there is a new WordPress update.
 I just couldn’t pass up my template on Etsy so we’ll see if it holds up when I have to update WordPress.

 *Disclosure: This page contains affiliate links and these are all products I use/have used and highly recommend.